-Ensure:
+7. Ensure:

-- Deployments span at least three California electric utility customer accounts at unique service addresses. - All deployments are in California. - At least 50 percent of deployments are in a disadvantaged or lowincome community based on the California Climate Investments Priority Populations 2022 CES 4.0 map. - At least 35 percent of deployments are with customers who enroll in a dynamic or transactive energy rate, and that all remaining deployments are with customers enrolled in a time varying rate, such as a time of use rate. - All deployments must be at existing structures or facilities and involve negligible or no expansion of the existing or former use. - 4.
-Coordinate with project team partners to ensure successful and timely customer deployment.
-Recipient shall also coordinate with other relevant partners to ensure successful and timely customer deployment, such as with community-based organizations, permitting authorities, local governments, electrical contractors, and so on. - 5.
-Ensure all EVSE models installed are safety-certified by a Nationally Recognized Test Laboratory and certified by the Open Charge Alliance. - 6.
+- Deployments span at least three California electric utility customer accounts at unique service addresses. - All deployments are in California. - At least 50 percent of deployments are in a disadvantaged or lowincome community based on the California Climate Investments Priority Populations 2022 CES 4.0 map.

+- At least 35 percent of deployments are with customers who enroll in a dynamic or transactive energy rate, and that all remaining deployments are with customers enrolled in a time varying rate, such as a time of use rate. - All deployments must be at existing structures or facilities and involve negligible or no expansion of the existing or former use. - 8.
+Include the deployments with customers participating in the SCE Dynamic Rates Pilot (transactive energy). - 9.
+Coordinate with project team partners to ensure successful and timely customer deployment in CCA dynamic rates programs.
+Additionally, continue applicant's engagement with PG&E, the CPUC Energy Division's Demand Flexibility Working Groups, and CEC's MIDAS Working Group to apply insights from applicant's experience developing dynamic pricing programs and technology to ensure that the programs available to customers and the technologies deployed are attractive to customers and feasible for third parties to implement.
+Recipient shall also coordinate with other relevant partners to ensure successful and timely customer deployment, such as with community-based organizations, permitting authorities, local governments, electrical contractors, and so on. - Ensure all EVSE models installed are safety certified by a Nationally Recognized Test Laboratory and certified by the Open Charge Alliance. - 11.
 Certify that the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
 CAM will provide certification form.
-The certification shall be signed by Recipient's authorized representative.

-7. Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
+The certification shall be signed by Recipient's authorized representative. - 12.
+Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
 EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project.

-- Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the EV or EVSE uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request. - Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment.
+- Marketing, education and outreach collateral such as electronic and paper fliers and online content. - 2.
+Timeline of informational events (e.g., speaking at agricultural conferences). - 3.
+Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the EV or EVSE uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request.

+- 4. Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment.
 (Note that the CEC has provided a Customer Deployment log template.
-Recipients may use an alternative Customer Deployment Log if all data fields from the CEC's template are included in the Recipient's alternative reporting format.) - 3.
-Evidence of coordination and coordination plans with project team partners.
-Evidence of coordination and coordination plans with other relevant partners. - Datasheets for each EVSE model listed in the Customer Deployment Log indicating certification by a Nationally Recognized Test Laboratory and the Open Charge Alliance, or equivalent. - 5.
-Datasheets for each EVSE model listed in the Customer Deployment Log indicating ISO 15118 interoperability. - 6.
-Completed and signed AB 841 Certification. - 7.
-Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with EVSE installation (use column O, "EVITP Cert Number(s)").
+Recipients may use an alternative Customer Deployment Log if all data fields from the CEC's template are included in the Recipient's alternative reporting format.) - 5.
+Indication of participation in SCE Dynamic Rates pilot in the Customer Deployment Log for each participating deployment (use column G, "SCE Dynamic Rates Pilot?" in the Customer Deployment Log). - Evidence of coordination and coordination plans with project team partners.
+Evidence of coordination and coordination plans with other relevant partners.
+This will include documentation addressing the adaption of the AgFIT tariff to EV charging. - 7.
+Datasheets for each EVSE model listed in the Customer Deployment Log indicating certification by a Nationally Recognized Test Laboratory and the Open Charge Alliance, or equivalent. - 8.
+Completed and signed AB 841 certification. - Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with EVSE installation (use column O, "EVITP Cert Number(s)").

-Task 4 PERFORMANCE DATA COLLECTION AND ANALYSIS
+TASK 4 PERFORMANCE DATA COLLECTION AND ANALYSIS